Spectral-Goose/loot-goblin/docs/challenges-overcome.md

 ### Technical Difficulties ###
 With technology, there will always be technical difficulties.
 This project has spanned multiple virutal machines as well as Github repositories.
-- During construction, the virtual machine I had been using bricked, and I due to bad Github habits, I lost a good portion of my project at that point.
+- During construction, the virtual machine I had been using bricked, and due to bad Github habits, I lost a good portion of my project at that point.
 - During defense, I had another virtual machine stop working.
 I spent a few hours in a rescue shell attempting to save my files while my roommate worked to find a way to restore the virtual machine.
 Eventually, he found a way to save it, and while I lost the day to work on the project, I did not lose my uncommitted changes.
 Additionally, my original Github repository corrupted.
 Thankfully, I had just pushed changes to Github, so I could easily